 4. Go to the storage list of ESXi server where NFS server is mounted.

-Click the NFS datastore with name "obm-RunDirect" or similar name and click Actions then Delete to remove the NFS datastore.
+Click the NFS datastore with name "obm-RunDirect" or similar name, then click Actions and Delete to remove the NFS datastore.

 Click Confirm to delete the datastore.